ftsrg/theta/subprojects/xsts/README.md

     * assumptions of the form `assume <expr>`, where `<expr>` is a boolean expression
     * havocs of the form `havoc <varname>`
 * composite statements:
-    * nondeterministic choices of the form `choice { <statement> } or { <statement> }`, with 2 or more branches
+    * nondeterministic choices of the form `choice { <statement> } or { <statement> }`, with 1 or more branches
     * sequences of the form `<statement> <statement> <statement>`

-Only those branches of a choice are considered for execution, of which all contained assumptions evaluate to true.
+Only those branches of a choice statement are considered for execution, of which all contained assumptions evaluate to true.

 Example: